-Nonetheless, Luke’s recollection of Jesus’ forecast does place these signs in the context of His return and of the terrifying.
+Nonetheless, Luke’s recollection of Jesus’ forecast does place these signs, and their terrifying impact, in the context of His return.

 “There will be signs in the sun, moon and stars.
 On the earth, nations will be in anguish and perplexity at the roaring and tossing of the sea.
 Men will faint from terror, apprehensive of what is coming on the world, for the heavenly bodies will be shaken (Luke 21:25-26).”